-Technically known as recurrent airway obstruction (RAO), a type of equine asthma syndrome, heaves is an inflammatory reaction to inhaled dusts, molds or other allergens in the horse’s environment.
+Technically known as equine asthma or recurrent airway obstruction (RAO), heaves is an inflammatory reaction to inhaled dusts, molds or other allergens in the horse’s environment.
 Exposure causes the airways to swell, constrict and clog with excess mucus, making exhalation more difficult.
 RAO typically affects older horses, and while the disease cannot be cured, you can take steps to manage it and keep your horse’s airways healthy.
-Measures to reduce the dust in a horse’s environment---such as wetting or steaming the hay, using low-dust bedding and increasing turnout time---can help keep heaves under control.
+Measures to reduce the dust in a horse’s environment—such as wetting or steaming the hay, using low-dust bedding and increasing turnout time—can help keep heaves under control.
 But sometimes even the best efforts cannot prevent a flare-up.
 When one occurs, it’s time to call the veterinarian.
 But as you wait, you’ll want to try to make your horse more comfortable.

 • Get him some fresh air.
 If the horse is in a stall or a dusty paddock, walk him out to an open grassy area or even a parking lot---away from the allergens that may be provoking the condition.
 Some horses develop a related condition, called summer pasture-associated heaves, caused by exposure to pollens and other allergens in open fields.
 If that’s the case, move the horse into a clean, well-ventilated stall.
 An air-conditioned space---if you have one available that can safely accommodate your horse---is an even better option.
 Cooler, less humid air is easier to breathe, and the filters in the unit remove dusts, pollens and other particles.